 - Past experiences

-Your upbringing can affect how you carry yourself as an adult.
+Your upbringing can affect how you carry yourself as an adult and your way of thinking.
 If you got used to being complimented by parents, teachers, and friends growing up, this could have gone to your head.
-It is probably why you fish for compliments because you might begin to expect other people to behave the same way as an adult.
+It is probably why you fish for compliments because you might begin to expect other people to behave the same way towards you as an adult.

 - An inferiority complex